-“My favourite thing to do when I'm camping in the Warrumbungles is to lie on my back with my eyes on the stars, they’re magnificent.”
+“My favourite thing to do on a camping trip to the Warrumbungles is to lie back and watch the stars – they’re magnificent.”